 To see how big they are, let’s look at some numbers.
-If you haven’t tried Shopify yet, we suggest to sign up for free and learn by doing.
-Here’s your Shopify sign up link for a 14-days trial period.
+If you haven’t tried Shopify yet, we suggest signing up for free and learning by doing.
+Here’s your Shopify sign-up link for a 14-days trial period.

 Shopify runs over half a million e-commerce businesses around the world.
 Amazon gets over 200 million monthly views on its website!

 Before we choose a winner, let’s see what are the differences, and the pros & cons of both platforms.

 Amazon vs Shopify – Pros & Cons

 - Affiliate Marketing- even if you don’t sell directly on Amazon, you can make money through its affiliate marketing program.
 Many bloggers or dropshipping sellers make 30% passive income just from using this tactic.

 - Traffic- Amazon is the king of getting traffic.
 Whatever you sell, your product won’t be lacking any traffic.
 The website gets over 200 million monthly views so they are enough to help you with exposure

 - Premium services- There are premium services Amazon can handle for you just like handling your storage, packaging & shipping it ready for you.
 This makes it easier for you to run your online dropshipping business.